 - Witnesses

-- Other relevant provisions (such as leaving someone out of a Will or if the Will is subject to changes)
+- Other relevant provisions (such as lack of a Will or if the Will is subject to changes)

 All of these factors are important not only when a testator nominates their beneficiaries but also in how they divide their assets.